BatWombat/EEG-interpolation-using-LR-CNN/README.md

   * matplotlib
   * sklearn

-To run the CNN model, you need:
+To run the code for CNN model, you need:
 * A version of Python 3.9.5, with tensorflow 2.10 as a kernel and recent versions of:
   * pandas
   * numpy